Process for resolving complaints and conflicts

 Out-of-State Students Taking Courses Under the State Authorization Reciprocity Agreements

-The following policies appear in Version 18.2 of the State Authorization Reciprocity Agreements Manual, published May 11, 2018.
-These are the policies with which Truman must comply as part of its membership in SARA.
+The following policies appear in Version 19.2 of the State Authorization Reciprocity Agreements Manual, published June 1, 2019.
+These are the policies with which William Jewell College must comply as part of its membership in SARA.

 Section 4.
 Consumer Protection

-Provisions of the SARA Manual, including those for consumer protection and the resolution of complaints, apply to interstate distance education offered by participating SARA institutions to students in other SARA states.
-Only those complaints resulting from distance education courses or activities offered by participating institutions to students in other SARA states come under the terms of the Agreement.
-Complaints about a SARA institution’s in-state operations are to be resolved under the state’s normal provisions, not those of SARA.
+Provisions of the SARA Manual, including those for consumer protection and the resolution of Complaints, apply to interstate Distance Education offered by participating SARA Institutions to students in other SARA States.
+Only those Complaints resulting from Distance Education courses, activities and operations provided by SARA-participating Institutions to students in other SARA States come under the coverage of SARA.
+Complaints about a SARA Institution’s in-state operations are to be resolved under the State’s normal provisions, not those of SARA.